fxxce/Asymmetric-Encryption/README.md

 # Asymmetric-Encryption
-Implementation of Various Asymmetric Crypto systems such as RSA, Diffie Hellman, ElGamal in pure python.
+Implementation of Various Asymmetric Crypto systems such as RSA, Diffie Hellman, ElGamal and Euclidean and Extended Euclidean algorithm in pure python.